SCBuergel/account0000r/README.md

 ## Usage

+account0000r comprises a set of Python tools to create accounts, load metadata of accounts and analyze them.
+See the `runn0000r.py` script for some usage examples.

-account0000r is built for managing accounts in independent steps:
+The account0000r Python package is built for managing accounts in separate steps:

 ### `account0000r.accountsFromSecrets`
 Returns a list of accounts with metadata from a mnemonic & passphrase setting file